-- A completed drop form must be submitted to Registrar and Admissions Services. - A student may cancel a course contract without entry on their permanent record as stated on the contract. - A grade of W (Withdrawal) will appear on the student's permanent record if the course contract is cancelled more than ten days after the start date.
+- A completed "Drop" form must be submitted to Registrar and Admissions Services. - A student may cancel a course contract without entry on their permanent record as stated on the contract. - 3.
+A grade of W (Withdrawal) will appear on the student's permanent record if the course contract is cancelled after the date specified in #2. - 4.
+Financial reimbursement will be based on percentages set by Student Finance at the time of withdrawal.